 FI For Us?

 When we hit 35 we have a few goals in mind.
-First, we want to own an organic event farm that pays for itself.
+First, we want to own an organic event farm that pays for (and mostly runs) itself.
 This farm will have goats, chickens, an event space, organic produce, and a nonprofit running out of it (but that’s a whole different post).
 Second, we want to have $800k divided between investments, savings, and retirement accounts.
-This is what we plan to live off of for the rest of our lives and any extra we make from working will just add to this number but is not required.
+This is what we plan to live off for the rest of our lives and any extra we make from working will just add to this number but is not required.
 Lastly, when we hit 35, we want to make sure we truly love what we are doing.
-If we don’t?
-We’ll quit and get a new job really doing what we love.
+We only work at companies we love so this one shouldn’t be hard, but it’s still something we will be mindful about.

 The road to financial independence